Regd.No.: 126198/071/072

 • Excess baggage charge.

-• Tips for trekking staff and driver (tipping is expected).
+• Tips for trekking staff and drivers (tipping is expected).

 Altitude Graph